Minimalist furniture presentation: how we focus on the essentials at Danthree Studio

 Product images in the field of furniture and interiors often mean that a brand room is furnished with many details.
 Completely furnished rooms are shown, which are supposed to be experienced by depicting everyday clutter, numerous accessories and many little things.
 But what can really be experienced?
 Is it the rooms themselves?
 Or is it a single product?
 Can people really concentrate on a single piece of furniture when they see such a "naturally furnished" room?

 At Danthree Studio, we have found that this is difficult.
-People tend to think of complex product images as interior design advice rather than product images.
-The focus gets lost.
-Our approach to creating 3D furniture renderings is to reduce the visual information so that a focus on the essentials is possible.
+People tend to see complex product images more as interior design advice than as product images.
+The focus is lost.
+Our approach to creating 3D furniture renderings is to reduce the visual information so that it is possible to concentrate on the essentials.
 In doing so, we are guided by the principles of minimalism.

 What does minimalism mean in the visual marketing world and how do we implement it?